boutproject/BOUT-dev/manual/sphinx/developer_docs/data_types.rst

 minimises unnecessary copying of data.

-Both of these optimisations are done “behind the scenes”, hidden from the remainder of the code, and are illustrated in figure [fig:memory]:
+Both of these optimisations are done “behind the scenes”, hidden from the remainder of the code, and are illustrated in :numref:`fig-memory`:

+.. _fig-memory:
 .. figure:: ../figs/memory.*
    :alt: Memory handling in BOUT++